Meconopsis

 ( mee - kon - NOP - siss )

 At-A-Glance InformationThis genus of flowering herbaceous perennials needs partial to full shade and regular water.
-They can be a bit difficult to grow as they are sensitive to sunlight, wind, and wet soil conditions.
-These plants produce clumps of foliage that send up stems of flowers in brilliant colors, and will self-sow if not deadheaded.
-They are not considered invasive.
+They can be a bit difficult to grow as they are sensitive to sunlight, strong wind, and wet soil conditions.
+These plants produce clumps of foliage that send up stems of flowers in brilliant colors, and will self-sow if not deadheaded, though they are not considered invasive.

 |